jphmrst/PLC/src/plc/fp/Depend.lagda.md

 ```
 module NatVactor where
-    data NatVec : ℕ → Set a where
+    data NatVec : ℕ → Set where
       []  : NatVec zero
       _∷_ : ∀ {n : ℕ} (x : ℕ) (xs : NatVec n) → NatVec (suc n)
 ```

-Instead of quantifying over another type, as we did with polymorphic `List`, here we are quantifying over a natural number.
-So `NatVec 2` and `NatVec 5` are not the same type, since `2` and `5` are not the same number.
+Instead of quantifying over another type, as we did with polymorphic `List`, here we are quantifying over a natural number.  `NatVec 2` and `NatVec 5` are not the same type, since `2` and `5` are not the same number.